jamieadams-nerd/ha-security/docs/key-management.md

 Auditors want clarity, not dogma.

 Acceptable lifetime explanations include:
-	•	“Key is rotated every 365 days”
+* “Key is rotated every 365 days”
-	•	“Key is rotated at system rebuild”
+* “Key is rotated at system rebuild”
-	•	“Key is rotated on compromise, role change, or cryptographic deprecation”
+* “Key is rotated on compromise, role change, or cryptographic deprecation”

 What is not acceptable:
-	•	“Key exists until it doesn’t”
+* “Key exists until it doesn’t”
-	•	“We haven’t thought about it”
+* “We haven’t thought about it”

 ### Rotation and revocation procedure
+This can be procedural — it does not have to be automated.

 You must explain:
-	•	How a new key is generated
+* How a new key is generated
-	•	How old keys are retired
+* How old keys are retired
-	•	What happens to previously signed artifacts
+* What happens to previously signed artifacts
-	•	How verification continues with historical keys
+* How verification continues with historical keys

-This can be procedural — it does not have to be automated.

 ### Protection rationale (especially no passphrases)
 This is where your earlier question lands.

 You must explicitly explain:
-	•	Why automated keys have no passphrase
+* Why automated keys have no passphrase
-	•	What compensating controls are in place
+* What compensating controls are in place
-	•	Why that is sufficient for this threat model
+* Why that is sufficient for this threat model

 This explanation is normal, expected, and allowed.

 ### Key Event visibility

-They will expect:
+When creating or rotating keys, log events are expected to document these actions.
+If an error occurs while signing, this behavior is expected to be logged.
+Finally, any attempt to verify a signature that fails must be lggged, too.

+These events can be logged with a simple shell utility like logger(1).
+If you write, shell scripts to perform these actions just use logger(1) utility to log the actions.

+In summary:
-	•	Key Creation events logged
+* Key Creation events logged
-	•	Key Rotation events logged
+* Key Rotation events logged
-	•	Failure to sign logged
+* Failure to sign logged
-	•	Verification failures logged
+* Verification failures logged

-They do NOT expect:
+Auditors do NOT expect:
-	•	Secrets in logs
+* Secrets in logs
-	•	Private key material logged
+* Private key material logged

 ---